 What does lawn top dressing do?

-Top dressing does not just improve the look of your lawn, but can also benefit the health of the grass too.
-It allows you to maintain a true and level lawn surface by filling in any imperfections or hollow areas to create a smooth surface.
-It also helps to dilute thatch layers, assisting in their natural breakdown and preventing them from building up.
+Top dressing does not just improve the look of your lawn, but also benefits the health of the grass.
+It allows you to maintain a true and level lawn surface by filling in any imperfections or hollow areas to create a smooth surface which makes sowing a new lawn not only easier but will create a much better looking lawn.
+It also helps to dilute the thatch layers, assisting in their natural breakdown and preventing them from building up.

-For lawns that suffer from water logging a sand based top dressing applied after aeration can improve the drainage and firm the surface as a preventative.
-Alternatively for lawns with the opposite issue, where drought is a problem, the same method can be applied but using a peat top dressing instead of sand.
+For lawns that suffer from water logging a sand based top dressing applied after aeration can help improve the drainage and adding a loam based top dressing will help protect the lawn from drought.